ome/design/OME005/index.md

 plane, then writing each resolution sequentially and updating `SUBIFDS` accordingly (if `TiffSaver` is made stateful this can be automatic).
 The writer should set `NEWSUBFILETYPE` appropriately to full resolution or reduced-resolution image.
-Also or-in PAGE if the image is a multi-plane series.
+Also bitwise OR PAGE if the image is a multi-plane series.

 Lastly, update `ImageConverter` to set the resolutions in